granantuin/airport_ml/README.md

 in the second case:
 The files are:
-1.ICAO-codefusion_ml.ipynb: create an array of strings.
+1.ICAO-codefusion_ml.ipynb: create an array of strings (output file name:<ICAO-code>fusionml.csv).
 First words of the string are meteorological variables forecasted by algotithms.
-Last words are the actual METAR report
+Last words are the actual METAR report.

 ### Dependencies